Attacks on Approximate Caches in Text-to-Image Diffusion Models: Introduction

 Based on these attack primitives, we present three attacks.
-In these attacks, we assume an attack model where the attacker can only access the serving system like normal uses, and does not have prior knowledge about any user prompts in the cache.
+In these attacks, we assume an attack model where the attacker can only access the serving system like normal users and does not have prior knowledge about any user prompts in the cache.

-First, we demonstrate a remote covert channel, where the sender and receiver exchange messages through a diffusion model service with approximate caching (\Cref{sec:covert}).
+First, we demonstrate a remote covert channel, where a sender and a receiver exchange messages through a diffusion model service with approximate caching (\Cref{sec:covert}).
 Using special keywords and markers, the sender injects special prompts to the cache.
-Afterward, the receiver probes the cache to detect whether the sender's prompts exist.
-The receiver use a combination of generation timing (Attack Primitive 1) and image content detection (Attack Primitive 2) to confirm that the cache was injected by the sender.
+Afterward, the receiver probes the approximate cache to detect whether the sender's prompts exist.
+The receiver uses a combination of generation timing (\Cref{box:primitive_1}) and image content detection (\Cref{box:primitive_2}) to confirm that the cache was injected by the sender.
 Cache hits and misses are encoded as 1s and 0s.
-Using a number of keywords, the sender can transmit a message with 97.8\,\% accuracy rate under the FLUX model \cite{flux2024}.
+Using a number of keywords, the sender can transmit a message with a 97.8\,\% accuracy under the FLUX model \cite{flux2024}.
 Using real-world prompt traces from \diffusiondb{}, we demonstrate that sender's prompts stay in the cache for over 44 hours, making this channel stealthy.

 Second, we perform a prompt stealing attack, \stealing{} (\Cref{sec:stealing}).
-The attacker probes the approximate cache and applies Attack Primitives 1 and 2, leveraging both timing information to determine whether probing prompts hit the cache and structural similarity of generated images to identify which probing prompts map to the same cache.
+The attacker probes the approximate cache and applies \Cref{box:primitive_1,box:primitive_2}, leveraging both timing and structural similarity of generated images to identify which probing prompts map to the same cached prompt.
 These prompts are then used to recover the target prompt.
-We evaluate this attack on FLUX and SD3, and two datasets, \diffusiondb{} and \lexica{}, with real user prompts.
+We evaluate this attack on FLUX and SD3, and two datasets, \diffusiondb{} and \lexica{}, with real-world user prompts.
 The results indicate that the attacker's stolen prompts have an average of 0.78 cosine similarity compared to the original ones.

 Lastly, we demonstrate a \poison{} attack where an attacker can inject their content (\ie{} logos in this attack) in the diffusion model's cache, and poison other users' generations (\Cref{sec:poison}).
-The attacker first employs an embedding-space logo injection model to seamlessly embed the logo in stolen prompts, ensuring a high hit rate by other users.
-After that, if a user hits the attacker's cached prompt, the output image will include the logo, even though it is not specified in the prompt.
+The attacker first uses an embedding-space logo injection model to seamlessly embed the logo in stolen prompts, ensuring a high hit rate by other users.
+Then, if a user hits the attacker's cached prompt, the output image will include the logo, even though it is not specified in the prompt.

 We summarize the contributions as the following:

 \begin{itemize}[leftmargin=*,noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt] \item To the best of our knowledge, this is the first work that exploits security vulnerabilities in the approximate cache for text-to-image diffusion models. \item We demonstrate a remote covert channel through an approximate caching system, leveraging images generated by special words to secretly exchange information. \item We design a prompt stealing attack, \stealing{}.
 Without requiring users' output images, the attacker can infer user prompts in the approximate cache. \item We introduce a poison attack, \poison{}.
 Without manipulating the model or training dataset, the attacker can poison the output of user prompts with specific logos. \end{itemize}